-The Italian permanente can have a variety of translations, and 'lifelong' is one of these, depending on context. 'lifelong' has been a particular choice of Fr Ivo Coelho as General Councillor for Formation, though not his only one - at times he also uses 'ongoing'.
+The Italian permanente can have a variety of translations, and 'lifelong' is simply one of these, depending on context. 'lifelong' has been a particular choice of Fr Ivo Coelho as General Councillor for Formation, though not his only one - at times he also uses 'ongoing'.
 His argument is that C. 98 makes it clear that the formation experience is lifelong: "The Salesian commits himself to a formation process that will last all his life".
-We can understand this also from C 96: "... the Lord daily gives us his grace".